 Anxiety and worries are a normal part of childhood; however, separation anxiety can appear out of the blue and without warning.
 Children become more mobile around 8 months old, and they suddenly realize that the world is a huge place, and they are tiny people.
 Separation anxiety is an essential fear because it ensures our children are cautious about leaving the safety of our side.

-There is also a stage of development when children discover object permanence, which refers to the understanding that objects continue to exist despite not seeing, hearing, or otherwise sense them.
+There is also a stage of development when children discover object permanence, which refers to the understanding that objects continue to exist despite not seeing, hearing, or otherwise sensing them.
 This is why peekaboo is such a fun game for our little ones.
-They are truly overjoyed at the trick mom and dad can do, hiding behind their hands and completely disappearing . . . magic!
-However, until children learn object permanence (that things exist despite them not being visible), they can be truly terrified that when you leave them, you may cease to exist.
+They are genuinely overjoyed at the trick mom and dad can do, hiding behind their hands and completely disappearing . . . magic!
+However, until children learn object permanence (that things exist despite them not being visible), they can be genuinely terrified that when you leave them, you may cease to exist.
 They also don’t fully understand when or if you will return.

 Parents can experience separation anxiety too!